 Step 1: Measure the Fuel Input

-Start by measuring the amount of fuel the boiler consumes during a specific period.
-You can do this by recording the fuel flow rate (e.g., in kilograms or liters) and the calorific value of the fuel (energy content per unit mass).
+Start by measuring the fuel the boiler consumes during a specific period.
+Record the fuel flow rate (e.g., in kilograms or liters) and the fuel’s calorific value (energy content per unit mass).

 Step 2: Measure Heat Output

-Next, measure the heat output of the boiler.
-It involves quantifying the amount of heat transferred to the water or steam produced.
+Next, measure the boiler’s heat output.
+This involves quantifying the heat transferred to the water or steam produced.
 It can be determined using instruments that measure temperature, flow rates, and pressure differentials.

 Step 3: Calculate Efficiency